The Faraday Institution PhD Enrichment Scheme

-An enrichment scheme designed to increase the knowledge, skills and aspirations of dynamic and diverse cohorts of UK battery related PhD researchers, and setting up individuals for career success.
-Funded by the Faraday Institution.
+An enrichment scheme funded by the Faraday Institution designed to increase the knowledge, skills and aspirations of dynamic and diverse cohorts of UK battery related PhD researchers; setting up individuals for career success.

 Past graduates of the Faraday Institution PhD programme have gone on to successfully secure positions as postdoctoral researchers in academia, scientists in the battery industry, analysts in the energy storage sector and one has even successfully set up their own company.

 - You must be undertaking a full-time funded battery related PhD at a UK academic institution*

 - The scheme is designed for people in the first year of their PhD who will have started by autumn 2023 (and 2 January 2024 at the latest).

 *Up to 30% of PhD researchers in the cohort can be international students working at UK academic institutions

 - Talented individuals who are keen to pursue a career in the UK battery sector (whether in academia, industry or other battery related role)